dd9jn/rfc4880bis/crypto-refresh.md

 Option:

 Hash -
-: a hash function in which hLen denotes the length in octets of the hash function output
+: a hash function in which hLen denotes the length in octets of the hash function output.

 Input:

 M =
-: message to be encoded
+: message to be encoded.

 mL =
-: intended length in octets of the encoded message, at least tLen + 11, where tLen is the octet length of the DER encoding T of a certain value computed during the encoding operation
+: intended length in octets of the encoded message, at least tLen + 11, where tLen is the octet length of the DER encoding T of a certain value computed during the encoding operation.

 Output:

 EM =
-: encoded message, an octet string of length emLen
+: encoded message, an octet string of length emLen.

-Errors: "message too long"; "intended encoded message length too short"
+Errors: "message too long"; "intended encoded message length too short".

 Steps: